johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-07-09-cypress-and-auth0/index.md

 authors: johnnyreilly
 tags: [auth0-js, Auth0, cypress, auth]
 hide_table_of_contents: false
+description: 'The article explains how to automate Auth0 login using Cypress, by using the auth0-js client library, and creating a custom command.'
 ---

 [Cypress](https://www.cypress.io/) is a fantastic way to write UI tests for your web apps.
 Just world class.
 Wait, no. Galaxy class.
 I'm going to go one further: universe class.
 You get my drift.